antonmi/job_reactor/README.markdown

 JobReactor
 ==========
-Now we are in beta (need to complete documentation)
+Now we are in beta (need to complete documentation and fix some bugs)
 ---------------------------------------------------

 JobReactor is a library for creating, scheduling and processing background jobs.